kstastny/workshop-rabbitmq-messaging/notes.md

     * ack, nack (non standard, allows multiple reject), reject. multiple - all tags up to specified number
 * consumer - QOS, prefetch count https://www.rabbitmq.com/consumer-prefetch.html (only with manual acknowledgement)
     * Values in the 100 through 300 range usually offer optimal throughput and do not run significant risk of overwhelming consumers.
+    * “The goal is to keep the consumers saturated with work, but to minimise the client's buffer size so that more messages stay in Rabbit's queue and are thus available for new consumers or to just be sent out to consumers as they become free.”
 * mention idempotency
     * if the message is sent again, RabbitMQ sets the `redelivered` flag.
         * The consumer may have seen the message before (or not - it might have been lost in transit on the first try)